Best DIY Home Automation Systems

 Control – Devices that give you more control add convenience by helping you create schedules, rules and smartphone controls.
 Common examples are light switches, garage door openers, thermostats and window treatments.

 Security – These devices protect your family, belongings and property by monitoring for and deterring intruders.
-Some examples are door sensors, motion detectors, smoke detectors, smart locks, IP cameras and sirens.
+Some examples are door sensors, motion detectors, smoke detectors, smart locks, security cameras and sirens.

 Utilities – Some devices can encourage you to make you home more energy efficient, which helps you save on gas, electric or water bills.
 Examples include thermostats, sprinkler controllers, leak detectors and window treatments.